TickMogne/IBMiTools/README.md

 ### Tool0014

-**Delete old journal receivers.**
+**Delete old detached journal receivers.**

-Case: You would like to delete the journal receivers for a journal which are not attached and were attached before x days.
-This tool doesn't delete the last 2 receivers (the last may be attached and the seconds last should be not touched yet).
+Case: You would like to delete the journal receivers for a journal which are not attached and were detached before x days.

 Sources:
 - Tool0014.rpgle